 The local soil conservation district is the primary approval authority in all Counties, and their staff can advise you on any additional approvals needed for a particular harvest.
 For example, stream crossings may require additional permits prior to harvesting, and the Maryland Department of Environment Wetlands and Waterways Program can assist landowners and timber harvesters with protecting Waters of the State.
 Additionally, the Department of Natural Resources Forest Service offers preparation of Forest Stewardship Plans and provides advice to property owners regarding local permitting processes and requirements.The Manual is available here:2015 Maryland Soil Erosion and Sediment Control Standards and Specifications for Forest Harvest Operations

-Individuals wishing to obtain Forest Harvest specific training and certification in Soil Erosion and Sediment Control for Forest Harvest Operations must contact Ms. Agnes Kedmenecz to access the online training program.
-Ms. Kedmenecz may be reached at email@example.com or 410-827-8056, ext.
+Individuals wishing to obtain Forest Harvest specific training and certification in Soil Erosion and Sediment Control for Forest Harvest Operations must contact Agnes Kedmenecz to access the online training program.
+Agnes Kedmenecz may be reached at email@example.com or 410-827-8056, ext.
 125.

 For more information contact: